 - Genetically missing primary and/or permanent teeth

-If your child loses a baby tooth unexpectedly, make an appointment with Dr. Miller right away so the appropriate treatment can be recommended to prevent space loss.
+If your child loses a baby tooth unexpectedly, make an appointment with Dr. Shetty right away so the appropriate treatment can be recommended to prevent space loss.